latte-soft/maui/README.md

     -- All output options
     Output = {
-        Directory = "return script.Parent", -- A string/function/instance (supports all) denoting/returning a specific output path in the DataModel, and a string of the filename
-        ScriptName = "MauiGeneratedScript", -- The actual name of the output script object, e.g. "SomeScript" ScriptType = "LocalScript", -- Accepts "LocalScript", "Script", and "ModuleScript"
+        Directory = script.Parent, -- A string/function/instance returning a specific output path in the DataModel ScriptName = "MauiGeneratedScript", -- The actual name of the output script object, e.g. "SomeScript" ScriptType = "LocalScript", -- Accepts "LocalScript", "Script", and "ModuleScript"

-        MinifyTable = false, -- If the codegen table itself (made from LuaEncode) is to be minified UseMinifiedLoader = true -- Use the pre-minified LoadModule script in the codegen, which is always predefined and not useful for debugging
+        MinifyObject = true, -- If the object table itself in the output is to be minified },
-    },

     -- "Flags" to be respected at runtime
     Flags = {
-        ContextualExecution = true, -- If client/server context should be checked at runtime, and ignores LuaSourceContainer.Disabled (e.g. LocalScripts only run on the client, Scripts only run on the server)
+        ContextualExecution = true, -- If client/server context should be checked at runtime, and ignores LuaSourceContainer.Disabled (e.g. LocalScripts only run on the client, Scripts only run on the server when this is true)
-        ReturnMainModule = true -- **If applicable**, return the contents of a "MainModule"-named ModuleScript from the root of the model.
+        ReturnMainModule = true, -- **If applicable**, return the contents of a "MainModule" named ModuleScript from the root of the model.
 This behaves exactly like Roblox's MainModule system
     },

     -- Property wl/bl overrides
     Properties = {
         Whitelist = {}, -- [ClassName] = {PropertyName, ...}
-        Blacklist = {} --  ^^^
+        Blacklist = {}, --  ^^^
     }
 }
 ```